-Whether it is required will depend upon the nature of the embedded application, but I recommend you enable cross-domain tracking just in case it is needed.
-Afterwards GTM was implemented, I investigated if the target domain was decorated and found no evidence that it was.
-This suggests that in my case cross-domain tracking wasn’t required, but I wouldn’t have known this before the implementation.
+Whether it is required will depend upon the nature of the application.
+You should enable cross-domain tracking just in case.
+After GTM was implemented, I investigated if the target domain was decorated and found no evidence that it was.
+This suggests that in my case cross-domain tracking wasn’t required.
+I wouldn’t have known this before the implementation.

 2. Implementing GTM in the embedded application:

 I’ve assumed you already use GTM to implement your analytics code.
-If not, I recommend you migrate to GTM as otherwise you are limiting your potential to optimise your analytics and the insights they deliver.
-Migrating to GTM is not difficult and you can often retain your GA base code during the process to ensure you can retain your historical data if required.
+If not, you should migrate to GTM.
+Otherwise you are limiting your potential to optimise your analytics and the insights they deliver.
+Migrating to GTM is not difficult.
+You can often retain your GA base code during the process to ensure you can retain your historical data if required.

 The one exception to having both GA base code and GTM working in unison is inside an embedded application.
 We found a conflict between GA base and GTM within the application meant virtual page view would not fire.

 Go to your GTM container and select the ‘Admin’ tab and then on the right hand-side menu select ‘Install Google Tag Manager’.
 You will see the code as shown below with instructions on where to place the code.
 It includes your container ID which starts with ‘GTM-‘.
 Make sure this is the same as the code on the rest of your website as it should be identical.